How to Measure Openings for Folding Doors (Bi-Fold Systems): A Complete Step-by-Step Guide by KozijnenPro

 Confirm the following before you begin:

-- Number of panels: total leaves and opening direction (inward or outward).
+- Number of panels: total leaves and opening direction (inward or outward) of your folding door .

 - Installation type: new build (rough opening) or replacement (finished frame).